husker-dev/openglfx/README.md

 canvas.fps = 40
 ```

+A draw call can also be "requested" by calling the `repaint()` method.
+It won't force a draw immediately, but will tell the renderer to prepare a frame as soon as possible.

 Don't forget to disable VSync before JavaFX initialization if you want to get FPS more than monitor's frequency.
 ```kotlin
 System.setProperty("prism.vsync", "false")